Token as a Verifiable Service

 In Step 4, we’ll introduce verifiable reads: users can query balances and verify the response using aggregated BLS signatures from the token replicas.

-Step 4: Verifiable Token Service
+Step 4: Signed Balance Token Service

-πŸ“„ File: token/04_verifiable_token_service.py
+πŸ“„ File: token/04_signed_balance_token_service.py

 Key Concepts

-• /balance responses are now BLS-signed
+• /balance responses are now individually signed using BLS

 Balance Endpoint